appveyor/website/src/docs/enterprise/installation.md

 * Port: `80`
 * Host name: `ci.yourcompany.com`

-Now the site is ready for SSL certificate installation with **letsencrypt-win-simple** tool.
+Now the site is ready for SSL certificate installation with the **letsencrypt-win-simple** tool.

-Just [follow simple usage instructions for letsencrypt-win-simple tool](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/Basic-Usage#steps) and enjoy the results by opening `https://ci.yourcompany.com` in your browser and seeing IIS start page!
+Just [follow the simple usage instructions for letsencrypt-win-simple tool](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/Basic-Usage#steps) and enjoy the results by opening `https://ci.yourcompany.com` in your browser and seeing IIS start page!

 ### Purchasing SSL Certificate

 To purchase certificate from a certificate authority (CA) you will first need to create a special 'Certificate Signing Request' (CSR), which is a process that creates a private key and generates a bit of text that describes your certificate.

-There are many tools available on the internet that can do that for, but your VM has an easy way to create one for you too, that avoids you worrying about the private key.
+There are many tools available on the internet that can do that for you, but your VM has an easy way to create one for you too which releives you from having to worry about the private key.

 This process is outlined in detail below.